String Quartet No. 2 (Prokofiev): Movements

+The work is in three movements:

 Analysis

 Prokofiev utilized Kabardino-Balkar folk themes in his string quartet, while at the same retaining his unique style of harmonization.
 The folk music character is made evident by the string quartet's imitation of oriental plucked and percussion instruments, combined with resourceful use of sonic effects.
 The background accompaniment in the second movement attempts to imitate the playing of the kamancheh, a stringed instrument played by Caucasians.

 Nikolai Myaskovsky, Prokofiev's close friend, wrote two works on Kabardino-Balkar themes, his 23rd symphony and 7th string quartet.
 The symphony shares a theme with the finale of Prokofiev's quartet.